 6 WP Fastest Cache

-To exclude your sitemap from WP Fastest Cache, go to WP Fastest Cache > Exclude.
-In the exclude section, click the Add New Rule button in the Exclude Pages section.
+To exclude your sitemap from WP Fastest Cache, navigate to WP Fastest Cache → Exclude from your WordPress dashboard.
+In the Exclude Pages settings, click Add New Rule, as shown below.

 7 Cloudflare